 “NSF is proud to support the technology of the future by thinking beyond incremental developments and funding the most creative, impactful ideas across all markets and areas of science and engineering,” said Andrea Belz, Division Director of the Division of Industrial Innovation and Partnerships at NSF.
 “With the support of our research funds, any deep technology startup or small business can guide basic science into meaningful solutions that address tremendous needs.”

 “AgroSpheres is motivated by the vote of confidence from the NSF to develop the next generation of crop protection products, said Ameer Shakeel,” Chief Technology Officer at AgroSpheres.
-“We believe we have a transformative technology for the cost-effective synthesis and delivery of biological pesticides.”
+“We believe we have a transformative technology.”
 The NC State team is excited to start their collaboration with AgroSpheres.
-“We are looking forward to applying our basic knowledge of western flower thrips biology to test AgroSpheres’ novel RNAi delivery method to control this important crop pest and virus vector,” says Dorith Rotenberg, Associate Professor in the Department of Entomology and Plant Pathology.
+“We are looking forward to applying our basic knowledge of western flower thrips biology to test AgroSpheres’ novel RNAi technology to control this important crop pest and virus vector,” says Dorith Rotenberg, Associate Professor in the Department of Entomology and Plant Pathology.
 She adds, “We see the potential of this innovation to specifically kill thrips without harming non-targeted organisms.”

 Once a small business is awarded a Phase I SBIR/STTR grant (up to $225,000), it becomes eligible to apply for a Phase II grant (up to $750,000).
 Small businesses with Phase II grants are eligible to receive up to $500,000 in additional matching funds with qualifying third-party investment or sales.